xahmol/OricScreenEditor/README.md

 ## Statusbar
 ([Back to contents](#contents))

-If enabled, the statusbar is plotOric as this at the lowest line of the screen:
+If enabled, the statusbar is plotted as this at the lowest line of the screen:

 ![Status bar](https://github.com/xahmol/OricScreenEditor/raw/main/screenshots/OSE%20statusbar.png)